eegkno/CUDA_by_practice/README.md

 ####Running the scripts

 **NOTE**: All the codes have been tested in linux environments.
-A makefile is used to generate the execution file, you can see the makefile's description here [Wiki](http://en.wikipedia.org/wiki/Makefile) and here [GNU make](https://www.gnu.org/software/make/manual/make.html#Introduction).
+The command **nvcc** is used to compile CUDA source files, it is similar to the command **gcc** used to compile *C* source codes.

 ```
 // The '$' indicates the prompt in the command window in linux.

 //1.
 Compile.
-$ make
+The flag '-o' is used to create a execution file with the name "exe", the name can be changed.
+$ nvcc 00add_S.cu -o exe

 //2.
-Execute.
-$make run
+Execute. './' is used to execute the program in the current directory.
+$./exe

 //3.
 Result.
-./exe
-Hello, World!
+-: successful execution :-
 ```
 -------------

 Installation of CUDA